pegros/PEG_CRMA/help/sfpegMassActionCmp.md

 ![sfpegMassActionCmp Query Configuration](/media/sfpegMassActionConfig1.png)

-**Beware** to select at least one dimension uniquely identifying the rows to be displayed in the data table.
+**⚠️ Beware** to select at least one dimension uniquely identifying the rows to be displayed in the data table.
 Otherwise row selection will fail when using the component if duplicates are found !